swilgosz/hanamimastery/data/episodes/5-configure-anything-with-dry-configurable.md

 ```

 You can set the default values for your settings, passing the default value as a second argument.

-> Note: This syntax will change in the next release.
-Instead of second unnamed argument, the default value will be passed into the named parameter `default: YOURDEFAULT`
+##### Quick note about the deprecation warning

+> NOTE: The syntax of configuring classes changed a little bit.
+If you see the deprecation warning;
+>   [dry-configurable] passing a constructor as a block is deprecated and will be removed in the next major version
+>      Provide a `constructor:` keyword argument instead
+> You can switch to the new syntax

 ```ruby
 require 'dry-configurable'